Last updated: May 11, 2026

 Cherokee and pre-Cherokee presence

 Before Anglo-American settlement, the plateau escarpment above the Sequatchie Valley floor was part of the Cherokee homeland and, before that, of the much older Indigenous landscape of the Tennessee River country.
-Archaic (roughly 8000 to 1000 BC) and Woodland (roughly 1000 BC to AD 1000) peoples used the plateau's caves, rockshelters, and spring heads for hunting and seasonal camps; the karst features that still shelter the cove today, Ship Cave chief among them, are the same kinds of sites that earlier peoples used.
+Archaic (roughly 8000 to 1000 BC) and Woodland (roughly 1000 BC to AD 1000) peoples used the plateau's caves, rockshelters, and spring heads for hunting and seasonal camps; the karst features that still shelter the cove today, Ship Cave chief among them, are the same kinds of sites that earlier peoples used (see In the Beginning for the valley's prehistory).
 Coppinger Cove itself has not produced the kind of dense archaeological record that the river flats downstream at Nickajack and Running Water or the shell middens at Shellmound have, but the plateau-edge coves across Marion County generally carried light but continuous Indigenous use.

 By the 18th century, the broader region was claimed and held by the Chickamauga (Lower) Cherokee who anchored their towns on the Tennessee River a short distance south.
 Nickajack and Running Water, destroyed in the 1794 Nickajack Expedition, sat within a day's travel of the Little Sequatchie headwaters.
 Under the Treaty of 1819, Cherokee reservees held 640-acre tracts along Battle Creek and near present-day Jasper; that window of coexistence closed by the mid-1820s through local violence and, for those who remained, with the 1838 Trail of Tears.
 The Cherokee Nation, today a sovereign nation headquartered in Tahlequah, Oklahoma, traces a portion of its ancestry through the families who held this stretch of the plateau.
 For the fuller regional picture, see The Cherokee Lower Towns, Dragging Canoe, and the 1794 Nickajack Expedition.